-Please contact the Wisconsin Department of Revenue, attention Sue Nelson at (608) 266-8618, or email@example.com, or FAX (608) 264-6887 to select or modify the payment option that best suits the needs of your local government.
+Please contact the Wisconsin Department of Revenue, (608) 261-5374 or firstname.lastname@example.org to select or modify the payment option that best suits the needs of your local government.
 To change banking information, the Department of Revenue requires that you submit a Request for Direct Deposit form signed by the necessary persons.

-On this web page, you will find recent payment totals, summary reports and informational pieces.
-If you have additional questions or concerns, please contact Anna Kraft at (608) 264-8425, or firstname.lastname@example.org.
+On this webpage, you will find recent payment totals, summary reports and informational pieces.
+If you have additional questions or concerns, please contact Mary Sanchez at (608) 266-0254 or email@example.com.

 The spreadsheet below provides a listing of the unique, five-digit CVT code for each town, village, city and county in Wisconsin.

 Calendar Year 2014 Totals by Year and by Quarterly Payments

 The following report identifies the local governments that were not able to submit a complete and accurate annual Financial Report by the appropriate due date or filing extension deadline.
 Per s.
 86.303(5)(e), Wis.
 Stats., the amount each local government receives for the year following a late submittal shall be reduced.
 The following report is a summary of the calculated reductions for CY 2014.

 Previous Calendar Year Payments and Six Year Cost History

 The following documents list the final GTA payments for each town, village, city, and county from 2007-2013: